 - Subverted in Rodan.
 The eponymous mutated Pteranodons are shown to be a breeding pair.

 - Averted with the Gyaos.
 They can reproduce asexually and are soon able to attack in large swarms.

 - Likewise, subverted with Gamera himself.
 At first glace, it seems that he's the only one of his species.
 Then, during Awakening of Irys, we see that there were thousands of Gamera that existed before him, but were all killed out leaving him to be the last of his kind.

 - Gonzo from The Muppets was this for a while before being revealed as an alien, since he himself didn't even know what he was.
 Invariable he was referred to as something like "a whatever he is".

-- The Watcher In the Water in Lord of the Rings. (also, Tom Bombadil.)
+- The Watcher In the Water in The Lord of the Rings.
+(Probably Tom Bombadil too.)

 - It is suggested that the Watcher is one of the "nameless things" Gandalf mentions that live deep, deep below Moria.
 This one just happened to find its way to the surface somehow.

 "The Halflings, cap'n, they will na take the strain"